 Should I choose a limited or unlimited liability business structure?

-If you’re looking for a simpler life with less paperwork, an unlimited liability company may be more appealing.
+If you’re looking for a simpler life with less paperwork, a ULC may be more appealing.
 This means annual accounts and financial reports do not need to be prepared and shared with the public.

-However, with an unlimited company comes a greater degree of personal risk.
-You should structure your company as a limited liability business entity if you believe the business faces a high risk of insolvency.
+However, with an unlimited company comes a greater degree of personal risk if the company goes bankrupt.
+You should structure your company as a limited liability business entity if you believe the business faces a high risk of going into liquidation.